 What is digital accessibility?

 The University uses the international standards of the World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.1, Level AA.
-These are best practices for public-facing websites.

 Why is digital accessibility important?

 - The University of Chicago is committed to providing an accessible, diverse, and inclusive environment.

 - Maintaining accessible digital assets enables users of all backgrounds and abilities to have a better user experience.